 Ready to start your own podcast from your WordPress website?
 Podcasts are a popular format, whether you’re producing an informative show or just want to entertain listeners.

 They can also be used to develop a revenue stream and make money from your website.
 In fact, by 2021, podcasts are expected to generate over a billion dollars.
 As a result, there has never been a better time to start a podcast.

 However, I am sure you may find creating a podcast challenging at first, but by following a few simple steps, I’m sure anyone can do it.

 In this tutorial, I’m going to show you what is necessary to get your podcast integrated into WordPress.

 The podcast market is extremely successful and growing steadily each year.
 It’s a great way to create content for your core audience, expand your reach, and earn more income.

 It can also be used in a variety of ways to leverage your content with visitors.
 For example, a common use for podcasts with content creators is to offer them exclusively to those who donate on Patreon.

-Not only does this add value for those who support your channel, it also helps justify any of the costs associated with starting a podcast.
+Not only does this add value for those who support your channel, but it also helps justify any of the costs associated with starting a podcast.
 After all, you have a steady income.

 Yet, podcasts can act as the center of attention for some websites or organizations.
 Look no further than the Joe Rogan Show.
 It gets over 200 million downloads each month, but not every podcast has to be huge to be successful.